-“Shopping, consumption, control and the future of retail” was the theme of an exclusive, moderated conversation between Professor of Marketing Selin Atalay and Claus-Dietrich Lahrs, CEO of s.Oliver and member of the Board of Trustees of Frankfurt School of Finance & Management, at the business school last week.
+“Shopping, consumption, control and the future of retail” was the theme of an exclusive, moderated conversation between Professor of Marketing Selin Atalay and Claus-Dietrich Lahrs, CEO of s.Oliver and a member of the Advisory Board of Frankfurt School of Finance & Management, at the business school last week.
 Angelika Werner, Vice President Strategic Relations, and Carsten Vogel, Development Director, chaired the discussion.

 Following renewed lockdown measures in Germany, all restaurants, bars, cafés and retail shops had to close their doors in December 2020 for the second time since the onset of the Coronavirus pandemic one year ago.
 Delivery services and hybrid concepts such as Click & Collect and Click & Meet are intended to encourage consumers to continue buying from high-street restaurants and shops, and thus support restaurateurs and retailers.
 In the meantime, the business of online retail outlets is booming.
 To what extent has the pandemic changed consumer behaviour?
 What will ‘shopping’ and consequently pedestrian zones, shopping centres and our city centres look like after the pandemic?